kiwix/kiwix-js-pwa/README.md

 It can also be installed (in Windows 10) by opening a Command Prompt or PowerShell terminal and typing `winget install kiwix`.
 Electron and NWJS versions, compatible with older Windows and Linux, are available from [Releases](https://github.com/kiwix/kiwix-js-windows/releases/).
 The PWA version can be installed by visiting https://pwa.kiwix.org/.
 The easiest way to sideload the UWP app is with `winget install kiwix`, but alternative sideloading instructions are available at https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages.

-You will need a ZIM file to work with this app.
-For testing, the Store version comes packaged with an archive of the top 100 Wikipedia pages in English
+**You will need a ZIM file to work with this app.** For testing, the Store version comes packaged with an archive of the top 100 Wikipedia pages in English
 (with pictures) as a starter ZIM, while packaged aps of WikiMed and Wikivoyage are also available in the Store or from [Releases](https://github.com/kiwix/kiwix-js-windows/releases/).
 You can download other ZIM archives from the Configuration page in the app (the download completes in the browser).

-Alternatively, you can download files from the [Kiwix repository](http://wiki.kiwix.org/wiki/Content_in_all_languages) on a regular PC.
-If you plan to store your ZIM file on an SD card formatted as FAT32, and you wish to use an archive larger than 4GB, then you will need to split the ZIM: see [file splitting instructions](https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages#download-a-zim-archive-all-platforms).
+Alternatively, you can download files from the [Kiwix repository](http://library.kiwix.org) on a regular PC.
+Some archives are very large indeed, for example full English Wikipedia with images is currently around 90GB, and you should download this with a BitTorrent client (torrent links are provided in the app).
+For most storage types (including microSD cards) that are formatted as exFAT or NTFS, you can store even these very large files in the storage with no problem.
+However, if you plan to store your ZIM file on an SD card formatted as **FAT32**, and you wish to use an archive larger than
-If your SD card is formatted as exFAT or NTFS, you do not need to split the ZIM archive.
+4GB, then you will need to split the ZIM: see [file splitting instructions](https://github.com/kiwix/kiwix-js-windows/tree/master/AppPackages#download-a-zim-archive-all-platforms).

 A lot of development for this app happens upstream in the [Kiwix JS repository](https://kiwix.github.io/kiwix-js/) to which I ontribute actively.
 Without Kiwix JS, this app would be impossible, and huge thanks goes to the original developers of first the Evopedia app and then Kiwix HTML5, which